deeplearning4j/deeplearning4j/quickstart.md

 ## Dependencies and Backends

 Backends are what power the linear algebra operations behind DL4J's neural nets.
 Backends vary by chip.
-CPUs work fastest with both Jblas and Netlib Blas; GPUs with Jcublas.
+CPUs work fastest with x86; GPUs with Jcublas.
 You can find all backends on [Maven Central](https://search.maven.org); click the linked version number under "Latest Version"; copy the dependency code on the left side of the subsequent screen; and paste it into your project root's pom.xml in IntelliJ.

 The *nd4j-java* backend will look something like this: